hashicorp/consul-api-gateway/README.md

 ## Configuring and Deplying API Gateways

-Consul API Gateways are configured and deployed via the [Kubernetes Gateway API](https://github.com/kubernetes-sigs/gateway-api) staandard.
+Consul API Gateways are configured and deployed via the [Kubernetes Gateway API](https://github.com/kubernetes-sigs/gateway-api) standard.
 The [Kubernetes Gateway API webite](https://gateway-api.sigs.k8s.io/) explains the design of the standard, examples of how to use it and the complete specification of the API.